inkVerb/VIP/601/Lesson-10.md

   - Packet sent to public IP address based on public DNS records
   - Public IP address is the same as the firewall
   - Change the "to" destination so the packet can move throug the firewall to where it should go
+  - The web server then accepts processes the packet for any appropriate response
-- Firewall rules for packets:
+- Firewall rules for incoming packets:
   - Destination IP address is the firewall's public-facing adapter
   - Port is for the correct service
   - Change destination IP to the web server behind the firewall